kurt-krueckeberg/data-structures-cplus/notes/tree234.rst

           // Ascend the parent pointer chain as long as child is the left most child of its parent. for(; child == parent->children[0].get();  parent = parent->parent)  {

-              // child is still the left most child, but if its is the root, we cannot ascend further and there is no predecessor.
+              // child is still the left most child of its parent, but if it is the root, there is no predecessor.
               if (parent == root.get()) {

                   return {nullptr, 0};  // To indicate this we set current, the member of the pair, to nullptr and key_index, the second member, to 0.